 2.0 miles round trip, 185 feet of elevation (depending on how many dunes you climb), out & back

 These impressively large Sand Dunes can be viewed from the parking lot but we recommend trekking out onto the dunes to see some of the less visited (and with less footprints) Sand Dunes.
 We recommend visiting at sunrise or sunset for the best views, least amount of people and best lighting.
 We visited at sunrise and only saw 3 other people.
-These sand dunes reminded us of the ones we saw in the Sahara but not as large or expansive (see…coming soon Top 3 Things to do in Morocco).
+These sand dunes reminded us of the ones we saw in the Sahara but not as large or expansive (see Top 3 Morocco Experiences for more on the Sahara).
 Star Wars Episode IV: A New Hope filmed scenes here as these are the sand dunes of Tatooine.

 Fun facts about the Mesquite Flat Sand Dunes: